YoussefMoHlemyAlpha/SocialApp/README.md

 # SocialApp

-A Node.js social application backend built with Express, TypeScript, and MongoDB.
+SocialApp is a modern backend API for a social networking platform, built with Node.js, Express, TypeScript, and MongoDB.
+The project is designed with scalability, modularity, and maintainability in mind.

-> **Note:** This project is still under active development.
-Features and structure may change.
+> **Status:** 🚧 _This project is under active development.
+Features, APIs, and structure are subject to change._

 ## Features

-- User registration with validation
+- User registration and authentication
-- Modular structure for scalability
+- Modular architecture for easy feature expansion
-- MongoDB integration via Mongoose
+- MongoDB integration using Mongoose
 - Centralized error handling
+- Input validation with Zod
-- Environment configuration with dotenv
+- Environment-based configuration

 ## Project Structure